LucaJiang/PyTorch_ImageClassifiction_Techniques/doc/GAViT.md

 # The basis of attention

 This part is about math of attention mechanism.
 Since it's quite popular, I think most of you have already known it.
-So let's just skip this part.
+So let's skip this part.

 -----------------

 ## Graph Attention Block

 Actually, the graph attention is quite simple.
-It just use the linear transformation and an activation function like MLP and finally use softmax to normalize the attention.
+It just use the linear transformation and activation function like MLP does and finally use softmax to normalize the attention.

 The formula is shown here: